Ismaeldlcg/waste_classifier/README.md

 ## 🎯 Description

-**Smart Waste Classifier** is an intelligent web application that uses artificial intelligence to classify recyclable waste in real-time through your device's camera.
+**Waste Classifier** is an intelligent web application that uses artificial intelligence to classify recyclable waste in real-time through your device's camera.
 The system can identify **5 categories** of recyclable materials and provides detailed statistics about detections.

 ### Classified Categories